We've independently reviewed this article to make sure it's as accurate as we can make it.

 Even if the first step fixed the rotten eggs smell, it’s worth regularly cleaning your filter.
 I’d recommend doing it once a month, right after you’ve run it on empty with the dishwasher cleaning tablets.

 #3 Check the Electrical Connection

 If the first option does not work, check the electrical connection to the dishwasher.
 Weak links can sometimes lead to foul odor in dishwashers.
 Control the junction box located beneath the dishwasher door.
 Unplug it and contact an electrician if the appliance has a problem.

-Cleaning your dishwasher’s garbage disposal is relatively easy.
+Cleaning your garbage disposal is relatively easy.
 All you need to do is put a stopper on the sink and fill it halfway with warm water.
-After doing so, add about ¼ cup of baking soda, 6 pounds of ice, and 1/3 cup of lemon to the water in the sink.
+Then, add about ¼ cup of baking soda, 6 pounds of ice, and 1/3 cup of lemon juice to the water in the sink.

 Technically, the main aim of the ice is to freeze and lift the stuck-on dirt from the blade.
 The baking soda and lemon water help remove grease, odor, grease, and grim from the unit.
 Besides, the ice also helps sharpen the blades as it is being crushed.